FDSN/StationXML/docs/level-channel.rst

       can be used to specify the nature of the data this channel collects.
       The value between the <Type> tags must be one of:
       TRIGGERED, CONTINUOUS, HEALTH, GEOPHYSICAL, WEATHER, FLAG or SYNTHESIZED.

+      This element existed primarily to hold the corresponding value from SEED, but should not be used for new stationXML.